 16. The percentage of proprietary directors out of the total number of non-executive directors should not be greater than the proportion between the capital of the company represented by such directors and the rest of the capital.

-This criterion may be relaxed:

-- a) In large cap companies in which there are few shareholdings that are legally considered significant. - b) In the case of companies in which there is a plurality of shareholders represented on the Board of Directors and they are not related to each other.

-'''

-Complies [ X ] Explain [ ]

-'''

-17. The number of independent directors should be at least half of the total number of directors.

-However, when the company is not a large cap company or when, even if it is a large cap company, it has one or more shareholders acting in concert that control more than 30% of the capital stock, the number of independent directors should represent at least one third of the total number of directors.

-C Complies [X] Explain [] 18. anies should publish the following information about their board members on their ites and keep them up to date: a) Professional and biographical profile. b) Other Boards of Directors to which they belong, whether or not they are listed companies, as well as other remunerated activities of any kind. c) An indication of the category of director to which they belong, stating, in the case of proprietary directors, the shareholder they represent or with whom they are related. d) Date of their first appointment as a director of the company, as well as any subsequent re-elections. e) Company shares and any options on these shares that they hold.
-C Complies [X] Partially complies [] Explain [] Remu dire and shar requ Annual Corporate Governance Report, after verification by the Appointments and neration Commission, should disclose the reasons for the appointment of proprietary ctors at the request of shareholders whose equity interest is less than 3% of capital; explain any rejection of a formal request for a presence on the board from eholders whose equity interest is equal to or greater than that of others whose ests for proprietary directors have been appointed, as the case may be.
-Complies [] Partially complies [] Explain [] Not applicable [X] by has not appointed any proprietary director at the request of shareholders whose shareholding is less than 3% (of the capital stock, nor has it received formal requests for presence on the board from shareholders whoseng is equal to or greater than that of others at whose request proprietary directors have been appointed.
-20. enti shar rietary directors should resign when the shareholder they represent transfers its re shareholding interest.
-They should also do so, in the appropriate number, when said eholder reduces its shareholding to a level that requires a reduction in the number of rietary directors.
-C Complies [X] Partially complies [] Explain [] Not applicable []
+This criterion may be relaxed: a) In large cap companies in which there are few shareholdings that are legally considered significant. b) In the case of companies in which there is a plurality of shareholders represented on the Board of Directors and they are not related to each other.
+Complies [X] Explain [] 17.
+The number of independent directors should be at least half of the total number of directors. one ever, when the company is not a large cap company or when, even if it is a large cap company, it has or more shareholders acting in concert that control more than 30% of the capital stock, the number of pendent directors should represent at least one third of the total number of directors.
+Complies [X] Explain [] 18. panies should publish the following information about their board members on their sites and keep them up to date: a)) Professional and biographical profile. b) Other Boards of Directors to which they belong, whether or not they are listed companies, as well as other remunerated activities of any kind. c) An indication of the category of director to which they belong, stating, in the case of proprietary directors, the shareholder they represent or with whom they are related. d) Date of their first appointment as a director of the company, as well as any subsequent re- elections. e) Company shares and any options on these shares that they hold.
+Complies [X] Partially complies [] Explain [] 19. discl equi the l Annual Corporate Governance Report, after verification by the Appointments Commission, should ose the reasons for the appointment of proprietary directors at the request of shareholders whose ty interest is less than 3% of capital; and explain any rejection of a formal request for a presence on coard from shareholders whose equity interest is equal to or greater than that of others whose ests for proprietary directors have been denied, as the case may be.